Vegetarianism: An Ethical Imperative

 The more well-studied and abundant actives in mushrooms that would have an “anti-cancer” effect are their highly branched insoluble beta glucans, triterpenes, and nucleosides and nucleoside analogs according to veterinarian Dr. Robert Silver.
 For instance, see Dan A. et al Therapeutic Effects of Medicinal Mushrooms on Gastric, Breast, and Colorectal Cancer: A Scoping Review.
 Cureus.
 2023 Apr 14;15(4):e37574. doi: 10.7759/cureus.37574.
 PMID: 37193480; PMCID: PMC10183216.
 Also, Jeitler M. et al Significance of Medicinal Mushrooms in Integrative Oncology: A Narrative Review.
 Front Pharmacol.
 2020 Nov 11;11:580656. doi: 10.3389/fphar.2020.580656.
 PMID: 33424591; PMCID: PMC7794004.

 In developing purely vegan pet foods there has been concerns about the necessary inclusion of vitamin D which is usually vitamin D3 of animal origin making the claim that the diet is vegan, false when vitamin D3 is included.
-There is an answer for this question in veterinarian Dr. Rob Silver’s forthcoming book There’s a Mushroom for That: Your Healthy Pet Guide.
+There is an answer for this question in veterinarian Dr. Rob Silver’s book There’s a Mushroom for That: Your Healthy Pet Guide.
 “Dogs and cats are unable to convert (ultraviolet light-B) UVB from sunlight into sufficient circulating vitamin D3 in their skin.
 For this reason, dogs and cats are dependent upon dietary sources of vitamin D to maintain healthy vitamin D levels.
 Shiitake (Lentinus edodes), maitake (Grifola frondosa) and button (Agaricus bisporus) mushroom powder that has been exposed to UVB will contain substantial amounts of ergocalciferol.
 This mushroom source of Vitamin D2 is gaining a lot of traction in the natural health industry as a healthier source of vitamin D for people and pets.
 As a non-animal source of vitamin D, it may provide a more hypoallergenic, organic, and vegan alternative to animal-sourced vitamin D3.
 Mushroom vitamin D powder is an organically grown source of D2 that also contains β-glucans and other bio-active molecules naturally occurring in the mushroom.”

 The anti-cancer power of mushrooms is now being documented.
 Polysaccharopeptide (PSP) is the bioactive agent from the mushroom Coriolus versicolor.
 One recent report states: “Studies indicate PSP has in vitro antitumor activities and inhibits the growth of induced tumors in animal models.
 Clear evidence of clinically relevant benefits of PSP in cancer patients, however, is lacking…..
 Because of its high metastatic rate and vascular origin, canine hemangiosarcoma is used for investigations in antimetastatic and antiangiogenic therapies.
 In this double-blind randomized multidose pilot study, high-dose PSP significantly delayed the progression of metastases and afforded the longest survival times reported in canine hemangiosarcoma.
 These data suggest that, for those cancer patients for whom advanced treatments are not accessible, PSP as a single agent might offer significant improvements in morbidity and mortality.